ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 A Nymph may request that the President of A.C.R.O.N.Y.M. congregate the Council of Nomes for any reason.

-A Nymph may vote in elections for the Council of Nomes, and elections for the office of President, or for any other reason outlined below.
+A Nymph may vote in elections for the Council of Nomes, and elections for the office of President, and any other election or vote otherwise specified in this document, or any referenced.

 ##### Article 1 Section 2 Subsection 1 Clause 3; Authorizations
 All Nymphs must be given access to the private A.C.R.O.N.Y.M. legislation github repository upon their own request to a member of the Council of Nomes.